PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 | alternates color | auto fills empty boxes -> |
 ```

-collapsed sections can be used to to hold relevant information that may otherwise be optional, similar inofrmation presented differnetly, conditoinally important information that might otherwise make the doc too long for for the average reader. notably, while a header can be put within a colapsed section, the results of linking to it wont open the section so visually fails for a reader. its recomended that a header be made before sections witha colapseable place. html formating is used to achieve this feature. its best to have a newline immedietly after the colapsing text.
+collapsed sections can be used to to hold relevant information that may otherwise be optional, similar inofrmation presented differnetly, conditoinally important information that might otherwise make the document too long for for the average reader. notably, while a header can be put within a colapsed section, the results of linking to it wont open the section so visually fails for a reader. its recomended that a header be made before sections witha colapseable place. html formating is used to achieve this feature. its best to have a newline immedietly after the colapsing text.

 #### Colapsed stuff:
 <details>